 sct

 A fast, local-first SNOMED CT toolkit written in Rust.
 Convert a SNOMED CT RF2 release into queryable formats in seconds.
 Almost ridiculously fast on modern hardware.
 Free and open source.
 No Java.
-No Docker.
-No terminology server.
+No Elasticsearch.
+Docker optional.

 cargo install sct-rs